segunfamisa/segunfamisa.github.io/_posts/2018-09-30-sample-data-with-android-studio.md

 The line that does the magic for the avatar is `tools:src="@tools:sample/avatars"`.
 And for the full name - `tools:text="@tools:sample/full_names"`.
 We set the `src` and `text` attributes, but only for the preview, hence, the `tools:` namespace being used.

-The values, `@tools:sample/avatars` and `@tools:sample/full_names` are only some of the many types of sample data provided by the Android Studio.
+The values `@tools:sample/avatars` and `@tools:sample/full_names` are only some of the many types of sample data provided by the Android Studio.
+See [here](https://developer.android.com/studio/write/tool-attributes#toolssample_resources) for more.

 ## 2. Custom sample data